kumm/tomeemailtest/README.md

 The place to fill a smtps account:
 WEB-INF/resources.xml

-You have to provide a valid from and to email address in SendServlet.java too.
+You have to provide a valid to email address in SendServlet.java too.